schreter/hue_rule_configurator/README.md

 and cycling between off and nightlight scene on `off` button.

 If `timeout` is set, then the state sensor resets to 0 after this timeout (HH:MM:SS).
 Depending on use count, this will create one or two rules to reset the state after timeout.
+The timeout may be suffixed with '@off' to only reset the sensor if no lights are on.
+In that case, a check will be done whether any light is on in the group and the sensor will be reset only in case no light is on.
+This is typically the desired behavior (cycle scenes until switched off).

+Why use a timeout?
+Normally, when just using scene cycling, it is not important, since switching off will reset the sensor.
+But, if you have other special actions, like wake up timer, imagine switching off the light in the evening (which primes the switch for nightlight for the next "off" press), then being woken up in the morning.
+When you now switch off the light, it will actually turn on nightlight, since the switch is primed for it from the evening before.
+This can be counter-acted by setting a timeout, which is only active when the light is off.
+Thus, to set a night light, you turn off the lights, then press off button once again, which will activate the night light.

 State virtual sensor creates one CLIP sensor.